Wigwam Hiking Outdoor Pro Review

 Comfort

-The Outdoor Pro is cozy and comfortable, but not like Merino wool-blend contenders.
+The Outdoor Pro is cozy and comfortable, in the same way many Merino wool-blend contenders we've tested are.
 Composed of 32% polypropylene, 29% X2O acrylic (designed for odor defense), 23% stretch nylon, 15% polyester, and 1% spandex, this sock feels good on the skin.
 The material is soft against the skin, with the looped fabric on the interior of the sock making for comfy wear.
 It also features a unisex fit that works well for both men and women.

-While the Outdoor Pro has some elasticity in the material, the sock is quite loose and not very fitted.
-Compression panels around the ankle and arch of the foot do not exist, which causes the sock to move around while exercising.
-When hiking on a long day, we found ourselves constantly tugging on the top of the sock to keep it up on our legs.
+While the Outdoor Pro has some elasticity in the material, the sock is quite loose overall.
+Since compression panels do not exist around the ankle and arch of the foot, the sock moves around while exercising.
+When hiking a long day, we found ourselves constantly tugging on the top of the sock to keep it up on our legs.
 The level of cushioning in the forefoot and heel is not nearly as plush as other socks tested, but enough to carry you on multi-day hikes.
-If you intend on taking on super technical trails, this isn't our top recommendation, as the sock can slip, resulting in increased friction and potential blisters.
+If you intend to take on super technical trails, this isn't our top recommendation, as the sock can slip, resulting in increased friction and potential blisters.
 However, for less technical trails, we would recommend it wholeheartedly.

 Wicking and Breathability

-As the highest-scoring synthetic-blend sock in this review, we love the wicking capabilities and breathability of the Outdoor Pro.
+As one of the higher-scoring synthetic-blend socks in this review, we love the wicking capabilities and breathability of the Outdoor Pro.
 Even though the material seems thick in some places, the fabric is not tightly woven, allowing better airflow.
 On a hot day running in Peru, we anticipated foot sweat and discomfort but were surprised to learn that the fabric breathed easily, keeping our feet dry in temperatures up to 90 degrees Fahrenheit.
 Also, it does not readily absorb water, making it an ideal option for wet weather.

-While this sock wicks and breathes quite well in most conditions, it loses performance when it actually gets wet.
-This is why it doesn't score the highest in this category.
+While this sock wicks and breathes quite well in most conditions, it loses some of this performance when it actually gets wet.
+This is why it doesn't score as high as others in this metric.
 On warm days, it does a great job of keeping feet dry and comfortable.
-When temperatures plummet, however, so does the fabric's wicking capabilities.
-For example, while splitboarding in Alaska, we found ourselves hiking uphill with our feet getting super hot and slimy, which didn't happen with Merino-wool blends.
+However, When temperatures plummet, so does the fabric's wicking capabilities.
+For example, while splitboarding in Alaska, one tester found himself hiking uphill with his feet getting super hot and slimy, which didn't happen with Merino-wool blends.
 Sometimes, synthetic socks can have that “plastic bag” feel, and this one is no different, although it performs better than most.
 Overall, we like the Outdoor Pro sock for most conditions.
 We think it's a great option because of its breathability and water-wicking capabilities.
-We'd just recommend using a liner on colder days when the mercury dips below zero or switching to a thicker sock.
+We recommend using a liner on colder days when the mercury dips below zero or switching to a thicker sock.

 Warmth

-For a synthetic sock, the Outdoor Pro is surprisingly warm in a variety of conditions.
-It retained its insulating properties in both wet and dry tests, though it didn't retain as much heat as Merino-wool blend contenders.
-Overall, it's not our first choice.
-One tester noticed after a long workday crammed into farm boots that his feet were a bit more clammy than with the wool-blend contenders.
+The Outdoor Pro is surprisingly warm in various conditions for a synthetic sock.
+It retained its insulating properties in wet and dry tests, though it didn't retain as much heat as Merino-wool blend contenders.
+Overall, it's not our first choice when temperatures are low.
+One tester noticed that after a long workday crammed into farm boots, his feet were a bit more clammy than with the wool-blend contenders.

-Wool socks keep your feet warm in both wet and dry conditions.
-In dry tests, the synthetic Outdoor Pro provided enough insulation for sufficient performance.
-Ultimately we preferred a wool sock for the snow, though.
-Our testing showed that this fully synthetic sock did not stand up to the Merino wool blends for warmth during wintry activities.
-It still provides average performance in temperatures that are above freezing.
+Wool socks keep feet warm in wet and dry conditions.
+The synthetic Outdoor Pro provided enough insulation for sufficient performance in dry tests.
+Ultimately, though, we preferred a wool sock for the snow.
+Our testing showed that this fully synthetic sock did not compare to the Merino wool blends for warmth during wintry activities.
+It still provides average performance in temperatures above freezing.

 Durability